No family should pay more than they can afford for the child care they need and their baby deserves.

 In most states, the cost of child care exceeds the cost of college tuition.

-The high cost of out-of-home child care in America is a burden for most families.
-And despite the high costs, the majority of early childhood educators are significantly underpaid for the highly-skilled work they do.
+Child care is essential for supporting the developmental needs of babies and toddlers, providing peace of mind for parents and contributing to the economic stability of families and communities.
+However, the high cost of out-of-home child care in America is a burden for most families, resulting in a need for child care assistance.
+Despite the high costs, the majority of early childhood educators are significantly underpaid for the highly-skilled work they do.

 By the Numbers